13 Podzols

 ZPOZ

-Other soils that have both
+Other soils that have BOTH

-1. an Eluvial horizon that
+1. an eluvial horizon that has all of the following

-2. a peaty topsoil.
+2. A peaty topsoil.

 Peaty-silt-mantled Perch-gley Podzols